-There's some tricks and tips you can use if your little one gets a nosebleed to stem the bleeding and help them recover from it quickly.
+There's some first aid for children tricks and tips you can use if your little one gets a nosebleed to stem the bleeding and help them recover from it quickly.
 It's good to try and teach your child the right thing to do so that they don't panic if a nosebleed happens whilst they are away from you at school or a friends house, particularly as they are more common in children and teenagers.

-Why is my child having a nosebleed?The inside of your nose is made up of tiny, delicate blood vessels that can become damaged and bleed easily, so nosebleeds are pretty common especially in children between two and ten years old.
+What causes nosebleeds?The inside of your nose is made up of tiny, delicate blood vessels that can become damaged and bleed easily, so nosebleeds are pretty common especially in children between two and ten years old.

 Some common causes of nosebleeds include: